ma-abdellaoui/ThinkNBlend/README.md

 _The gray and black cap has been placed on the tennis player's head as determined by the AI reasoning and object detection pipeline._

+> ℹ️ See MODEL_CARD.md For another Example.

+> ℹ️ The outputs in sample_output are generated using simple copy-paste method due to lack of hardware GPU at the time of writing this readme.

 ## 🤝 Contributing

 1. Fork the repository